jyellick/obc-docs/protocol-spec.md

 ## 3. Protocol
 Open Blockchain peer-to-peer communication is built on [gRPC](http://www.grpc.io/docs/), which allows bi-directional stream-based messaging.
-It uses [Protocol Buffers](https://developers.google.com/protocol-buffers) to serialize data structures for both data transfer between peers.
+It uses [Protocol Buffers](https://developers.google.com/protocol-buffers) to serialize data structures for  data transfer between peers.
 Protocol buffers are a language-neutral, platform-neutral extensible mechanism for serializing structured data.
 OBC data structures, messages, and services are described using [proto3 language](https://developers.google.com/protocol-buffers/docs/proto3) notation.

 ### 3.1 Message
-Message flowed between nodes is capsulated by `OpenchainMessage` proto, which consists of 4 types of messages: Discovery, Transaction, Synchronization, and Consensus.
-Each type may define more subtypes.
+Messages flowed between nodes are encapsulated by `OpenchainMessage` proto structure, which consists of 4 types: Discovery, Transaction, Synchronization, and Consensus.
+Each type may define more subtypes embedded in the `payload`.

 ```
 message OpenchainMessage {